 He was later awarded the Military Cross for remaining under fire for an hour and a half, collecting and bringing in killed and wounded British soldiers.

 In 1917, Sassoon refused to return to duty.
-Reeling from the death of his friend David Cuthbert Thomas – a soldier who was shot in the throat, managed to walk to a first-aid post, and died choking on his own blood – after a period of sympathetic leave, Sassoon forwarded a letter to his commanding officer a letter that stated, ‘I believe that the war upon which I entered as a war of defense and liberation has now become a war of aggression and conquest’.
-Determined unfit for duty, Sassoon was sent, as punishment, to Craiglockhart Hospital, where his official diagnosis was shellshock.
-It remains unclear whether or not Sassoon was actually suffering from shellshock, or whether it was merely British anti-neurasthenia sentiment at play, though given the insane feats that Sassoon performed, and the vicious conditions of the British during World War I, he was perhaps more than a little bit affected by the war.
+Reeling from the death of his friend David Cuthbert Thomas – a soldier who was shot in the throat, managed to walk to a first-aid post, and died choking on his own blood – after a period of sympathetic leave, Sassoon forwarded a letter to his commanding officer a letter of protest that stated, ‘I believe that the war upon which I entered as a war of defense and liberation has now become a war of aggression and conquest.’
+Determined unfit for duty, Sassoon was sent, as punishment, to Craiglockhart War Hospital, where his official diagnosis was neurasthenia or shell shock.
+It remains unclear whether or not Sassoon was actually suffering from the ailment or whether it was merely British anti-neurasthenia sentiment at play, though given the insane feats that Sassoon performed and the vicious conditions of the British during World War I, he was perhaps more than a little bit affected by the war.

 Sassoon is one of the sixteen Great War poets commended on a slate stone in Westminster Abbey’s Poet’s Corner.
 He was also the subject of Memorial Tablet, an audio CD of readings by Sassoon that was recorded during the late 1950s.

 His son, George Sassoon, died of cancer in 2006.

 In 2007, Sassoon’s Military Cross – whose ribbon he had thrown into the river Mersey – was discovered in an attic in 2007, where it was put up for sale and subsequently bought by the Royal Welch Fusiliers.